zvovov/blog/_posts/2016-08-27-ill-email-you-when.md

 updated: 2016-08-27 00:00
 ---

 On an unceremonius night, in a dimly lit room, facing the vaguely vermilion glare of the screen, I closed the browser window titled IP University Examination Results, in dissapointment.
 My results were not declared tonight.
 They were not out 3 hours ago either, nor were they out yesterday, or the day before, or the last week.
-I wasn't even expecting a stellar result. [^1] Still checking the results page was becoming something I had to do again and again.
+I wasn't even expecting a stellar result. [^1] Still checking the results page was becoming a chore I had to do multiple times a day.

 # Automate it, stupid!